 Alatorre says that burgers were his favourite food as a child, and since coming to Montreal and becoming vegan, he hasn’t found a spot to fill that void.
 “So I thought, ‘I guess I should open one myself.’”

-Only thing is, Alatorre isn’t the only one with the idea — not just in Old Montreal but on this particular strip of Notre-Dame Street West.
-Burger Fiancé opened in March, and has since been serving up its own all-vegan menu of burgers, at similar prices ($11 to $13).
+The only thing is, Alatorre isn’t the only one with the idea — not just in Old Montreal but on this particular strip of Notre-Dame Street West.
+Burger Fiancé opened in March, and has since been serving an all-vegan menu of burgers at similar prices ($11 to $13).

 Alatorre says he rented the locale, owned by notorious landlord Shiller Lavy and once home to Japanese lunch counter Marusan, six months ago, before Burger Fiancé had opened and that he wasn’t aware it was on the way.
-(At the time, the Burger Finacé spot was occupied by other vegan lunch restaurant Kupfert & Kim from the same owners.)
+(At the time, the Burger Finacé spot was occupied by another vegan lunch restaurant, Kupfert & Kim, from the same owners.)
 Nonetheless, Alatorre says the competition three doors away could be a good thing.
 “Maybe it’ll be awkward for the first month, but I think it’ll work.
 Sometimes you see a Burger King and McDonald’s next to each other.”

 (Eater has reached out to Burger Fiancé for comment on their new neighbour, but hasn’t heard back.)

 “The way I see it, the more vegan places there are, the more awareness it brings,” Alatorre says, and he’s certainly intent on continuing to add to the count.
 In addition to the new burger joint, which will also serve milkshakes made from a blend of oat milk and coconut ice cream, he will be opening two more restaurants this summer, one downtown and the other in Quartier des Spectacles.